sarhp/powerbi-life-expectancy-gdp/README.md

-# Life Expectancy and GDP
+# Life Expectancy and GDP Per Capita Over 210 Years

 Objective: To create visual representations to better understand the relationship between life expectancy trends and patterns.